 The overarching goal of the elective APPE is for students to broaden their practice experience in pharmacy and pharmacy-related settings while positively contributing to the activities at the site.
-(4 rotations for a Total 640 hours)
+(4 rotations for a total of 640 hours)

-General policies
+General Policies

-You are expected to abide by the policies established in this manual, the Pharmacy Student Handbook and any additional requirements stated by the practice site where you are completing a rotation.
+Students are expected to abide by the policies established in this manual, the Pharmacy Student Handbook and any additional requirements stated by the practice site where completing a rotation.